Hoehne, Colorado

 Hoehne is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Las Animas County, Colorado, United States.
-The Hoehne post office has the ZIP Code 81046 (post office boxes).
-At the United States Census 2010, the population of the Hoehne CDP was 111.
+At the United States Census 2020, the population of the Hoehne CDP was 80.

 History

 Hoehne was founded by German immigrant William Hoehne in 1859 in what was then the Territory of New Mexico.
 He is credited with founding the Hoehne Ditch Company and introducing the first mill and threshing machine into the area.
 William Hoehne farmed 1000 acre, planting strawberries, apples, and cherries.
 Hoehne is still a farming community, but the focus has shifted from fruits to alfalfa and grass hay.

-The population of Hoehne today is slightly more than 100 people.
+The population of Hoehne today is around 80 people.
 But during its heyday, the town boasted a hotel, a train depot called "Hoehnes", a blacksmith, a Catholic church, and several stores.
 The train depot was retired in 1967 and was moved twice - the second time to its current location in Texas Creek, where it was restored to its original condition.
-The Hoehnes train depot sign is still visible today at the original depot location.
+The Hoehne train depot sign is still visible today at the original depot location.

 Hoehne is located near the Santa Fe Trail, and a historical marker is located approximately one mile north of the town on County Road 42.0.